tyler-sommer/optparsegen/README.md

 ## Usage

 ```
-Usage: optparsegen.rb [options] <file>
+Usage: optparsegen [options] <file>

 optparsegen converts program usage text into equivalent ruby 'optparse'
 code.
-It reads a file passed as the only argument on the command line
+It reads the text from the filename passed as the only argument
-or from standard input.
+on the command line or from standard input.

 Options:
-        --help                       h
+    -f, --format=[FORMAT]            Input usage text format.
+Default: scopt
-                                     Show this message.
+    -h, --help                       Show this message.
 ```